fuqiang07/Content/MotionPlanning.md

     * - [ ] [CMU: 16-350 Planning Techniques for Robotics](http://www.cs.cmu.edu/~maxim/classes/robotplanning/) by Carnegie Mellon University.

   * Books
-    * - [ ] [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/bookdraft2017nov5.pdf) by University of Alberta.
+    * - [ ] [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/bookdraft2017nov5.pdf) by Richard S. Sutton  at University of Alberta.
-    * - [ ] [Planning Algorithms](http://planning.cs.uiuc.edu/) by  University of Illinois.
+    * - [ ] [Planning Algorithms](http://planning.cs.uiuc.edu/) by Steven M. LaValle at University of Illinois.

   * Papers
-    * - [ ] [Planning and Decision-Making for Autonomous Vehicles](https://www.annualreviews.org/doi/abs/10.1146/annurev-control-060117-105157) by Massachusetts Institute of Technology.
+    * - [ ] [Planning and Decision-Making for Autonomous Vehicles](https://www.annualreviews.org/doi/abs/10.1146/annurev-control-060117-105157) by Wilko Schwarting at Massachusetts Institute of Technology.
-    * - [ ] [A Survey of Motion Planning and Control Techniques for Self-driving Urban Vehicles](https://arxiv.org/pdf/1604.07446.pdf) by Massachusetts Institute of Technology.
+    * - [ ] [A Survey of Motion Planning and Control Techniques for Self-driving Urban Vehicles](https://arxiv.org/pdf/1604.07446.pdf) by Brian Paden at Massachusetts Institute of Technology.
+    * - [ ] [Optimal Trajectory Generation for Dynamic Street Scenarios in a Frene´t Frame](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5509799) by Moritz Werling at University of Karlsruhe, Germany and Sebastian Thrun at Stanford University.

   * Software Tools
     * - [Robotics | Kavraki Lab](http://kavrakilab.org/software.html) by Rice University.